Improving the $\frac{1}{3}-\frac{2}{3}$ Conjecture for Width Two Posets: A Sequence of Posets with Small Balance Constant

 We now construct the posets $T_n$ and give the major calculations demonstrating that

 thus proving Theorem~\ref{thm:construction}.
 Many of the minor calculations have been relegated to Appendix~\ref{app:calc}.

-The poset $T_n$ depends on the positive integer parameter $n$, and has Hasse diagram as in Figure~\ref{fig:constructed-poset}.
-There are $n$ copies of the trapezoidal figure in the middle section.
+The poset $T_n$ depends on a positive integer parameter $n$, and has Hasse diagram as in Figure~\ref{fig:constructed-poset}.
+There are $n$ copies of the circled pattern in the middle section; there are five initial circled patterns and five terminal circled patterns.
 Notice that the top strand has $2n + 21$ elements, and the bottom has $2n + 20$.